 Global Exception Guidelines

-The following diagram depicts the Multi-Level Processing Stack that will be used to describe the Error Processing philosophy as exception occur and propagate up to the Consuming Application Level.
+The following diagram depicts the Multi-Level Processing Stack that will be used to describe the Error Processing philosophy as exceptions occur and propagate up to the Consuming Application Level.
 The diagram is a conceptual view of the processing stack, actual physical components within each level are not detailed as to not complicate the discussion.

 Additionally, this section will describe service orchestration and how multiple layers of service calls can affect the handling of exceptions and management of faults.